 Our model has several limitations.
-While we acknowledge that OUD is a relapsing condition with patients cycling through the same or different therapies multiple times, we did not model re-use of MATs once patients relapsed, or relapse to illicit use among those considered "cured," as since few data exist for these estimates.
+While we acknowledge that OUD is a relapsing condition with patients cycling through the same or different therapies multiple times, we did not model re-use of MATs once patients relapsed, or relapse to illicit use among those considered permanently abstained from illicit use of opioids, as inadequate data exist for these estimates.
 Additionally, among illicit users of opioids, treatment efficacy and discontinuation may depend on type of illicit use (prescription or injection) which we do not consider as we did not find estimates on these specific to individual MATs.
 We modeled the pre-Markov decision tree based on trial-reported estimates, which may differ in a real-world setting.
-Also, quality of life among illicit users may differ based on levels of illicit use, which our model does not consider due to lack of data on these estimates.
+Also, quality of life among illicit users may differ based on levels of illicit use, which our model does not consider due to lack of data on these levels.
+Our estimates of utility came from a study that utilized a direct method of elicitation, wherein participants (with or without OUD) were described hypothetical OUD-related health states and asked to rate them between 0 and 1.
+However, the health state vignettes were specific to buprenorphine-containing compounds and methadone and not to Vivitrol.
 We model health care costs based on those for a commercially-insured population, which may not be representative of the real-world OUD demographic.
+Additionally, we used a weighted average of health care costs across populations using different MATs to arrive at single, state-specific health care costs, as we wanted to model costs for a "typical" patient eligible for MAT.
 While our objective was to identify MATs with best value relative to current treatment practices, we could not compare all MATs to a comparator with a single efficacy estimate, and instead and had to rely on trial-specific comparator estimates due to differences in population characteristics and trial design.
-Finally, we had to rely on an NMA in our analysis of Sublocade as a treatment option for OUD, because since that was the only MAT compared to placebo rather than an active comparator.
+While we acknowledge that adherence to MATs differ due factors such as the route and frequency of administration, we have no robust and/or long-term data to account for this in our model.
+Finally, our model does not capture diversion and/or switching to other opioids while on specific MATs, due to a lack of robust data on these estimates.
+We acknowledge the importance of these issues.